This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

-A walking tour will also help you get your bearings of the city, and you can always double back to the sites that you are more interested in after the tour.
+A walking tour of Riga Old Town will also help you get your bearings on the city, and you can always double back to the sites that you are more interested in after the tour.
 That is what I did after my walking tour.

-I wanted to get some more shots of some of the builds we had pass by.
-The Old Town is one of the top things to see in Riga Latvia.
+I wanted to get some more shots of some of the builds we had passed by.
+The Old Town and Town Hall Square are two of the top things to see in Riga Latvia.

 St Peter’s Church is a beautiful brick gothic church.
 It was first mentioned in records in 1209, and the current basilica was constructed during the 15th century.

 In 1997 Riga St Peter’s Church was included on UNESCO’s World Heritage list.
 Possibly the best part of the church is the viewing platform on the third floor.
 You’ll be able to admire unobscured views of Riga in all directions.